storj/docs/src/pages/dcs/how-tos/atempo-miria-integration/index.md

 title: Atempo (Miria)
 slug: how-tos/atempo-miria-integration
 createdAt: 2022-11-22T20:53:53.000Z
-updatedAt: 2023-03-09T18:50:41.000Z
+updatedAt: 2023-07-13T16:03:28.901Z
 docId: Sg-4A2Td09A3OeSu6H5ag
+pageTitle: Atempo (Miria) Integration Guide
 ---

-Atempo is a leading software vendor providing data management solutions to companies worldwide.
-Miria is an open solution from Atempo that provides high performance backup, movement, synchronization, and archiving for large data sets from heterogeneous sources.
-It delivers vendor-agnostic solutions for petascale NAS and cloud environments, and has five pillars:
+[Atempo](https://www.atempo.com/) is a leading software vendor providing data management solutions to companies worldwide.
+Miria is an open solution from Atempo that provides high-performance backup, movement, synchronization, and archiving for large data sets from heterogeneous sources.
+It delivers vendor-agnostic solutions for petascale NAS and cloud environments and has five pillars:

 *   Analytics